CausmicClub/SoftLabs/README.md

     git commit -m "a meaningful and detailed commit message"
     ```
 1. Once you are done making changes merge your changes into <your_name> branch of your fork, and contribute in the following way:
     - Click 'Sync Fork' option on GitHub, this will bring all the changes from CasumicClub/SoftLabs to <user_name>/SoftLabs.
+Alternatively, you can use GitHubCLI and sync in the following way:
+    ```
+    gh repo sync
+    ```
+    ===Remember to set remote to Causmic/Club===
     - Go to main branch of your fork on your machine and pull the changes from GitHub (these changes are made by other users).
     ```
     git checkout main